Call for Abstracts

 • Approaches to improve cybersecurity at the manufacturing enterprise

 Description: Advanced visualization technologies, such as augmented reality, virtual reality, and visual analytics, have become a cornerstone of the digitally connected manufacturing revolutions, i.e., Industry 4.0 and Smart Manufacturing.
 Organizations across the DoD and Defense Industrial Base have already reaped immense benefit by leveraging visualization technologies.
 However, challenges still remain, including (i) the inherit disconnect between engineering software and visualization interfaces, (ii) infrastructure requirements for model-tracking and other AR-support features, and (iii) virtual scene content authoring and management, to name a few.
 The AME Subpanel invites presentations to spark discussions on innovation solutions in digital information visualization for manufacturing and sustainment applications.
-Potential topics of interests include but are not limited to:

 • Visual analytics for dashboard-based decision making on the production floor

-• Interactive network visualizations for supply chains
+• Interactive network visualizations for supply networks

 • Workforce development training via extended reality approaches